cake-tech/ledger-flutter-plus-plugins/packages/ledger-nano/README.md

 ### Get public keys

-Depending on the required blockchain and Ledger Application Plugin, the `getAccounts()` method can be used to fetch the public keys from the Ledger Nano device.
+Depending on the required blockchain and Ledger Application Plugin, the `getAccounts()` method can be used to fetch the public keys from the Ledger device.

 Based on the implementation and supported protocol, there might be only one public key in the list of accounts.